oheil/NormalizeQuantiles.jl/README.md

 #### For julia version >= 0.4:

 The function 'normalizeQuantiles' always returns a matrix of equal dimension as the input matrix and of type `Array{Float}` or `Array{Nullable{Float}}`.
-In case of Float-type input matrices 'normalizeQuantiles' returns the same type, in case of Int-type matrices the result matrix will be of the same except that the values will be Float, e.g. a `Array{Nullable{Int}}` will result in `Array{Nullable{Float}}`.
+In case of Float-type input matrices `normalizeQuantiles` returns the same type, in case of Int-type matrices the result matrix will be of the same except that the values will be Float, e.g. a `Array{Nullable{Int}}` will result in `Array{Nullable{Float}}`.

 `NA` values are of type `Nullable{Float}` and are treated as random missing values and the result value will be `Nullable{Float}` again.
 See "Remarks on data with `NA`" below.